oci-landing-zones/terraform-oci-core-landingzone/templates/standalone-three-tier-vcn-defaults/README.md

-# CIS Landing Zone Basic Template
+# CIS Landing Zone With Standalone Default VCN Template

-This example shows how to deploy the most basic CIS compliant landing zone using [OCI Core Landing Zone](../../) configuration.
+This example shows how to deploy a CIS compliant landing zone using [OCI Core Landing Zone](../../) configuration.

 In this template, a single default three-tier VCN is deployed.
 Additionally, the following services are enabled:
   - [Connector Hub](https://docs.oracle.com/en-us/iaas/Content/connector-hub/overview.htm), for logging consolidation.
 Collected logs are sent to an OCI stream.